 What are their primary goals at work?
 What personal ambitions drive them?
 Are they early adopters who crave innovation, or are they cautious decision-makers who prioritize stability and proven results?
 Answering these questions helps you build a foundational understanding that informs every subsequent step.
 Think of it as creating a character sketch for your perfect customer before you write the story.

-Step 2: Gather and Organize Your Psychographic Data
+Step 2: Collect and Organize Your Data

 With your ICP in mind, it’s time to gather the specific psychographic data that will bring your segments to life.
 You can use a mix of methods to get this information.
 Surveys and questionnaires are fantastic tools; you can use open-ended questions to gather rich details about people's beliefs and values.
 Customer interviews and focus groups also provide invaluable qualitative insights that numbers alone can’t capture.